Before You Tell Him He’s The Daddy….

 Authored By: Iowa Legal Aid

-A recent Iowa Supreme Court case said a man could bring a law suit in the following situation:
+An Iowa Supreme Court case says a man could bring a law suit in the following situation:

 1) A mother of a child tells the man he is the father, AND